Franz Schubert: Sonata for Arpeggione and Piano

-Contents – Sonata for Arpeggione and piano for violin and piano D 821
+Contents – Sonata for Arpeggione and Piano for cello and piano op. posth.
+D 821

 - Allegro moderato